nstudio/nativescript-plugins/packages/nativescript-input-mask/README.md

 npm install @nstudio/nativescript-input-mask
 ```

+If you were using 0.1.x, please note the following breaking changes in 1.0.0 release:

+- Removed property `extractedValue`.
+Property text will keep that value from now on.
+- Added property `maskedValue` for retrieving the value with mask format.

 ## Usage

 Use by adding a `mask` property to an `InputMask` field.
 Masks can be changed on the fly, which causes the current text value to be re-applied to the new mask.
 Any characters that do not meet the mask criteria will be dropped.